AlessandroDiPatria/BeerRecommendationBigData/README.md

 Build recommender system with different approach, ALS and SVD for Collaborative filtering.
 Cosine similarty for Content based

 ### Web reccomander system
+Building a web app with python and streamlit using content based model